Lake Ray Hubbard Fishing Tips and Information — Lake Pro Tackle Skip to content

 Movement Patterns: During the spring season, it’s common for Largemouth bass to migrate towards shallow waters to spawn.
 As the summer season arrives, they tend to head towards deeper and cooler areas throughout the day but return to shallow waters during dawn or dusk to feed.
 In the fall season, Largemouth bass become more active and can be found at different depths.
 During the winter, they prefer deeper waters to maintain their body temperature.
 However, they may swim towards shallower waters if the temperature outside is warm enough.

-Recommended Fishing Strategy: When you’re aiming to catch largemouth bass at Lake Ray Hubbard, you’ll find that soft plastics set up with a Texas rig, along with Rapala crankbaits and Strike King spinnerbaits, can do the trick.
+Recommended Fishing Strategy: When you’re aiming to catch largemouth bass at Lake Ray Hubbard, you’ll find that soft plastics set up with a Texas rig, along with Rapala crankbaits and Strike King spinnerbaits, also bladed jigs like the Z-man Jackhammer can all do the trick.
 These types of lures work wonders around areas with a lot of riprap and spots teeming with vegetation, especially where there’s plenty of Hydrilla.
 The Texas rig effortlessly glides through thick Hydrilla, avoiding any snags.
 When fishing near riprap, the key is to cast your lure close to the rocks and retrieve it slowly, mimicking the movement of prey fish.
 Also, don’t overlook the west side discharge area of the lake.
 It’s a prime spot for catching not just largemouth bass but other sportfish, too, thanks to the lively feeding environment it creates.

 Hybrid Striped Bass (Morone saxatilis, Morone chrysops)